dsavell/docker-grav/README.md

 ## Using the container

 + Shell Access to container when it is running: `docker exec -it grav /bin/bash`
++ To monitor the logs of the container in realtime: `docker logs -f grav`

 ## Issues